Mzcavanib/Mzcavanib/README.md

 where `proteinX.pdb` is any curated structure obtained from the Protein Data Bank.

 The script also requires a set of .mdp parameter files to be present in a specific location.
-These files—ions.mdp, minim.mdp, nvt.mdp, npt.mdp, and md.mdp—must be stored in a folder named MDPs, located one directory level above the folder where md.py is executed.
+These files—`ions.mdp`, `minim.mdp`, `nvt.mdp`, `npt.mdp`, and `md.mdp`—must be stored in a folder named MDPs, located one directory level above the folder where `md.py` is executed.

 For example:
 ```bash